Federal Explainer

 All schools are required to have a process for students and staff to submit a Title IX complaint and a procedure for how the school investigates and resolves it.

-Under the Biden administration’s regulation, school districts must designate a Title IX coordinator, investigator, and decisionmaker, which can be three separate people or one person filling all three roles.
-The people in those positions are responsible for steering the complaints through the investigation process.
+School districts must designate a Title IX coordinator, investigator, and decisionmaker.
+The people in those positions—multiple people can occupy each role—are responsible for steering the complaints through the investigation process.

 The Title IX coordinator is also responsible for ensuring all students, staff, and parents understand their rights under Title IX and how they can submit Title IX complaints.